 The Birder King YouTube channel offers more than 25 bird- and nature-related videos that make for purr-fect cat TV.
 Birds, squirrels, and chipmunks are showcased in high detail and beautiful clarity, so both you and your cat are sure to enjoy these videos.
-Many of them are even identified as being ideal cat TV.
+Many of them are even identified as being ideal videos for cats.
 Lengths range from two to more than eight hours, so you can leave the videos on while you’re at work or out of the house for the day.

 If you have a cat who gets anxious or restless when you’re away, the Relax My Cat YouTube channel might be the ideal solution.
 This channel has a wide array of video playlists designed to help soothe and relax your cat with quiet music and images of nature.
 It also offers a selection of more stimulating videos, including outdoor elements, birds, and garden animals, that will hold your cat’s interest.
 Video lengths range from just 10 minutes all the way up to 12 hours, so you can choose the video you need based on your plans and the type of atmosphere you want to create for your kitty.